-For further details, including Sika's sustainability performance and sustainability governance, see the "Sustainability Report", which is integrated in the Sika's annual report for the year ended December 31, 2023, which is incorporated by reference into this Prospectus.
+For further details, see also the "Sustainability Report" in the Issuer's annual report for the year ended December 31, 2022, which is incorporated by reference into this Prospectus.

 Geographical Markets

 The Sika Group carries out its worldwide activities according to regions which determine the segments of its financial reporting.
 The regional breakdown is based on unified economic areas and supply chain structures.
 Overarching leadership responsibility ensures integrated management from production to the customer.